glucauze/sd-webui-faceswaplab/docs/documentation.markdown

 toc: true
 ---

+## TLDR: I Just Want Good Results:

+1. Put a face in the reference.
+2. Select a face number.
+3. Select "Enable."
+4. Select "CodeFormer" in global Post-Processing.

+Once you're happy with some results but want to improve, the next steps are to:

++ Use advanced settings in face units (which are not as complex as they might seem, it's basically fine tuning post-processing for each faces).
++ Use pre/post inpainting to tweak the image a bit for more natural results.

 ## Main Interface

 Here is the interface for FaceSwap Lab.
 It is available in the form of an accordion in both img2img and txt2img.